TehWoot/Arahy20-Variant-Analysis/README.md

 # Introduction

-A variant analysis was conducted on QTL *qPSIIB10*.
-The *qPSIIB10* region has been shown as a locus possibly conferring aflatoxin resistance in peanut and is present across multiple environments.
+A variant analysis was conducted on the Arahy20 region.
+This region has been shown as a locus possibly conferring aflatoxin resistance in peanut and is present across multiple environments.
 In the present study, susceptible and resistant varieties, Florida-07 and ICG 1471, were mapped to cultivated peanut, Tifrunner, to identify variants and candidate genes possibly contributing to aflatoxin resistance.

 # Available Data